shchodro/serverless-workshop/README.md

 If you wish to utilize the Zombie Sensor as a part of the workshop, this guide will walk you through the following:

-* Items required to create the physical Zombie sensor
+* Items required to create the physical Zombie sensor (Ignore this step if a zombie sensor is provided as a part of an AWS workshop)
 * How to create the AWS backend (Simple Notification Service Topic) for the Zombie Sensor
 * How to install the Node.js device code provided in this workshop onto the device